 How to donate unused rewards miles, points

 Are your miles about to expire?
-Don't rush out and spend them on something you don't need just to get rid of them.
+Don’t rush out and spend them on something you don’t need.
 Donate them to charity instead.

 “These miles are making a difference,” says Tish Stropes, vice president of the Maryland-based Fisher House Foundation, which manages Hero Miles, among other charitable organizations.
 Hero Miles uses donated miles to fly family members to visit wounded members of the military.

 Most major airlines and several hotel chains have charity programs that benefit from miles donations.
 All of these programs partner with a long list of organizations benefiting everything from cancer research to cultural pursuits.
 For some airlines, you can do some good by donating as few as 500 miles.

 How it works

 Even though you can’t claim a tax deduction for donating rewards, it’s a nice option when you find yourself with less discretionary income and, if you travel a lot for business, a pile of unused and about-to-expire miles.

-Most major airlines offer a few ways for members of their frequent flier programs to donate miles.
-The best place to start is the airline's website where phone and mail options are listed, or you can donate online after checking out the airline's charities.
-Many times donating is as simple as plugging in your membership number and choosing how many miles you want to donate.
-You usually have to donate at least a minimum amount, and that number can vary widely -- from 1,000 points or fewer, up to 10,000 points and beyond -- depending on the charity.
+Most major airlines offer a few ways for members of their frequent flyer programs to donate miles.
+The best place to start is the airline’s website where phone and mail options are listed, or you can donate online after checking out the airline’s charities.
+Many times donating is as simple as plugging in your membership number and choosing how many miles you want to give.
+You usually have to donate at least a minimum amount, and that number can vary widely – from 1,000 points or fewer, up to 10,000 points and beyond – depending on the charity.

-You can also donate over the phone by calling the airline's customer service number and requesting its frequent flier program.
+You also can donate miles over the phone by calling the airline’s customer service number and requesting its frequent flyer program.
 Delta also offers an email option, a mailing address and fax number for miles donations.
 Some large charities, such as the Make-A-Wish Foundation, which grants the wishes of seriously ill children, will also take miles donations directly.

 Helping children, soldiers